RB-93/NewsApp_Stage_1/README.md

 ## Credits:

-* Image sourced from Google.
+* Images sourced from Google.
 * The news content sourced from the [Guardian](https://open-platform.theguardian.com/) API.